seanradford/jaspr_ui/README.md

       ref: daisyui # branch name
 ```

-Add Tailwindcss and Font Awesome Icon from CDN, you might use `jaspr_tailwind` package instate.
+Add Tailwindcss and Font Awesome Icon from CDN.
+If you want to build custom css file, you should use [jaspr_tailwind](https://pub.dev/packages/jaspr_tailwind) .

 ```dart
 runApp(Document(